jacovdheever/gig-execs-launchpad-ui/PROJECT_APPROACH_NETLIFY.md

 - `src/app/auth/register.tsx` - Working registration form

 **⚠️ IMPORTANT NOTES:**
-- Dashboard currently defaults to consultant view
+- Dashboard now properly detects user roles from the users table
-- User role detection needs to be implemented
+- User data is stored consistently in both users table and profile tables
 - This is a working foundation to build upon